assimtech/dislog/README.md

     $reference,
     $requestProcessors,
     $responseProcessors,
-    true // $deferredLogging - Logging will not happen unless LoggingHttpClient::logLastApiCall() is called );
+    true, // $omitPayload - Do not log raw request / response but still log all other metadata, this allows us to still monitor api calls
+);
 if (200 !== $response->getStatusCode()) {
-    $loggingHttpClient->logLastApiCall();
+    $loggingHttpClient->logLastPayload();
 }
 ```

 ### ApiCallLogger